briankoser/sfc-listeners-guide/episodes/0067-its-time-for-sci-fi-news.md

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/06/episode-67-its-time-for-sci-fi-news/#t=20:51">20:51</a>
-  <span class="quote-context tag is-size-6">Matt explains that the next Transformers movie will be a sequel but not strongly connected to the previous movies.</span>
+  <span class="quote-context is-size-6">Matt explains that the next Transformers movie will be a sequel but not strongly connected to the previous movies.</span>
   <q class="matt">You can go to the fourth having never seen the third, which, I don't think anybody would have never seen the first three.</q>
   <q class="koby">It sucks because Shia LeBeef makes those movies so much better.</q>
   <q class="matt">What?!
 I have never once heard one person in the entire world ever claim that he made a movie better.</q>